vocdoni/docs/src/manager/manager-api.md

 ```

 ### sendValidationLink
-Uses the `SMTP` module to send an email to the  selected member, containing the necesary info to register his public key.
+Uses the `SMTP` module to send an email to the  selected member, containing the necessary info to register his public key.
 See also `validateToken`
 - Request

 ```json